 - Recycling Waste Bins: For smaller businesses that deal with food on a daily basis, these recycling waste bins are ideal for throwing away waste food.
 Keeping your work area clear whilst you are preparing food will help to keep your hygiene standards high.

-- Open Top Waste Bins: These bins are ideal for food processing factories where waste needs to be dealt with quickly; the wide open top bins give a wide surface area for dropping waste in, minimising spillage.
+- Steel sack holders: These bins are ideal for food processing factories where waste needs to be dealt with quickly; the foot pedal means that there is no need to touch then bin and is easy for dropping waste in, minimising spillage.

 Other Points On Food Handling